LCM-8: Modifications

 A modified version, the Zippo boat, carries flamethrowers.
 Another modified version, the LCM-8 Mod 2, was used to fulfill command, personnel, salvage, and firefighting functions.
 There is also another version with an aluminum hull.
 This version was carried aboard all of the Charleston class LKA ships, as the steel version was too heavy to be lifted by the ship's 40 ton fore and aft booms, preventing more than two from being lowered (via the two 70 ton fore and aft cargo booms) at one time.
 They are now mostly carried by pre-positioned ships.

 A third modification was as a transport for PBRs (patrol boat, river) from repair stations at Da Nang (YR-71) and Tan My (PBR Mobile Base 1) to outlying points at Cua Viet, and the Cua Dai rivers.
 PBR main propulsion jet pumps were easily damaged by ocean salt water which necessitated the boats being carried by another craft to their duty stations.
 These transport LCMs were classed as mini-docks and each had a boat ramp in the well deck.
 The voids (built-in float chambers under the well deck) would be systematically flooded, allowing the front end of the craft to sink, so a PBR could be floated in or out of the well deck.
 The pumping mechanism would then be reversed to clear the water out of the voids, restoring the craft to the normal floating position.

-A fourth modification was the Army Version for Vietnam Rivers Logistic with a liveaboard cabin and crewed by 6 men consisting of Coxswain, Assist.
+A fourth modification was the Army Version for Vietnam Rivers Logistic with a liveaboard cabin and crewed by six men consisting of Coxswain, Assist.
 Coxswain, Engineer and assistant and two deckhands.
-All crew could handle the two 50 Caliber Machine gun turrets and other small arms and were frequently engaged by the Vietcong on the rivers and canals of the Mekong Delta.
+All crew could handle the two M2 Browning .50 caliber machine gun turrets and other small arms and were frequently engaged by the Vietcong on the rivers and canals of the Mekong Delta.
 One unit, an Army Reserve Unit out of St. Petersburg, Florida, was called to active duty in 1968-69 received a Unit Commendation of merit for delivering record tonnage in their 12-month tour.
-182 Men came back alive.